amediantsev/english-pairs-learning-bot/README.md

 Serverless Telegram Bot for regular learning of english words and phrases.
-Use Amazon Web Service to deploy the serverless architecture of bot.
+Uses Amazon Web Services to deploy the serverless architecture of the bot.